 TransUnion CIBIL Limited, commonly known as CIBIL (Credit Information Bureau India Limited), is the leading credit information company (credit bureau) in India.
-The key function of CIBIL is to provide credit report and credit score for individuals as well as credit report and credit rank for companies, which are often a decisive factor in getting new credit applications approved.
-In the following sections we will discuss key details about TransUnion CIBIL and its role in the borrowing process.
+The key function of CIBIL is to provide a credit report and credit score for individuals as well as credit report and credit rank for companies, which are often the decisive factors in getting new credit applications approved.
+In the following sections, we will discuss key details about TransUnion CIBIL and its role in the borrowing process.

 What is the Role of CIBIL in the Lending Process?